 Note also that this pair have the "diamond" shape you'll find at the bottom of the arcuate, on post-1947 jeans, but which are never seen on earlier, cinch back pairs.
 Any LVC fans will also tell you that the denim looks completely wrong, and that the stitching is all the wrong colour for supposedly prewar jeans.

 Just for the heck of it, here are the jeans the fakers are trying to copy: a pair of genuine LVC 1920s 201.
 Note they have very different arcuate shape with no diamond, a cinch that overlaps with the waistband, and no red tab.
-There are many other differences, including the fabric, and constructional details.
+There are many other differences, most significantly the fabric and constructional details.

 Warning 3: Label-conscious